How to Approach Church Giving & Talk About it with Your Congregation

 Whether you have a designated story team or you have your ministry leaders look for stories themselves, your church is full of examples of how generosity has impacted your ministry.
 If you want your congregation to fully invest in generosity, you need them to see that what you’re doing—and what they’re funding—is changing lives forever.

-5. Assuming people know the spiritual significance
+5. Assuming people know the spiritual significance of giving

 The Bible has a lot to say about generosity and tithing.
 Generosity is a powerful vehicle for spiritual growth.
 It helps us maintain a healthy perspective on where our resources truly come from, what we’re supposed to do with what God gives us, and how we can love and bless the people he puts in our lives.